How should I sit on the bus and boat?

 It is also important to note that confirmation from laboratory testing that a patient has coronavirus (COVID-19) does not change the care they will receive.
-80% of persons who contract coronavirus will have mild symptoms which can be managed at home.
+80% of persons whom contract coronavirus will have mild symptoms that can be managed at home.
 For those who may require medical care, there is no particular treatment for this disease and patients will be provided with supportive care as required, such as oxygen to assist with breathing.

 What are the criteria to be tested for coronavirus?